-- Small, comfortable bed with a couple soft blankets.
+- A small, comfortable bed with a couple soft blankets.

-- Soft, non-abrasive collar with a leash that's at least 10-feet long.
+- A soft, non-abrasive collar with a leash that's at least 10-feet long.

 Note: This isn't an entire list of everything you need to own a Chihuahua, but rather a list of items that will come in handy when potty-training your Chihuahua.

 Another little trick I've learned that helps to potty-train a Chihuahua is to always take them to the same place outside to do their business.
 Chihuahuas have a keen sense of smell and will be able to tell where they've used the bathroom before.
-When they come across an area they've already used the bathroom at, they will instinctively belive it's an acceptable area.
+When they come across an area where they've already used the bathroom, they will notice the scent and assume it's okay to use the bathroom here again.
 You can begin walking your Chihuahua to other parts of the yard once they are older and fully potty-trained, but stick to a designated area during their early puppy years.